chapskev/emalify-sdk/README.md

-I'll help you update the README.md file.
-Here's how to replace its contents:

 # Emalify SMS Java SDK

 A Java 11 compatible SDK for integrating with the Emalify SMS Gateway.
 This SDK provides a simple interface to send single and bulk SMS messages.